curvelogic/eucalypt.old/docs/index.md

 This is a **function declaration**, as opposed to the **property declaration** we saw in the last example.

-Eucalypt also has **operator declarations** and a **splice syntax** which can appear in blocks but we'll ignore those for now.
-They are covered in the user guide.
+> Eucalypt also has **operator declarations** and a **splice syntax**
+> and more which can appear in blocks but we'll ignore those for now.
+> They are covered in the user guide...

-The function declaration declares a function called `base`, accepting a single parameter (`name`) and returning a block containing two property declarations.
+The function declaration declares a function called `character`, accepting a single parameter (`name`) and returning a block containing two property declarations.

-Functions are declared in and live in blocks just like any other declaration but they are omitted when output is generated, so you won't see them in the YAML or JSON that Eucalypt produces.
+Functions (and in fact everything in Eucalypt) are declared in and live in blocks just like properties but they are omitted when output is generated, so you won't see them in the YAML or JSON that Eucalypt produces.

-The braces in the definition of `base` are there to delimit the resulting block - *not* to define a function body.
-A number-valued function would not need them:
+The braces in the definition of `character` are there to define the resulting block - *not* to delimit a function body.
+A function that returns a number would not need them:

 ```eu
 inc(x): x + 1 # this defines an increment function